Sunday, May 18, 2014

-Jon layed down on the bed and pretended to be reading while I positioned the fixture on the wall.
-Soon we found the perfect height for reading and the perfect height for reaching up and shutting off the light without having to get up from the bed.
+We found the perfect height for reading and the perfect height for reaching up and shutting off the light without having to get up from the bed.

 I bid on this Bird's Eye Maple desk at an auction in Weyauwega.

 Before the auction started I had a brief conversation with the desk.
 I promised if I could win the bid at $100 or less, I'd be its personal maid and publicist.
 I almost choked on my own spit as the auctioneer's hammer came down and I won the bid at $100.
 So far, I've treated Mr. Desk like a rock star and even introduced it

 My dear friend Sandy gifted us with the chair.
 I think the desk and chair make a beautiful couple, don't you?